iagodiogenes/EEC1505_neuralnetworks/README.md

 # Redes Neurais: UFRN

-This repository contains some exercises from a Neural Networks module from UFRN.
+This repository contains some assignments from a Neural Networks module from UFRN.

 Frameworks involved: SKLearn, Keras and tensorflow

 Author: Iago Diogenes